ivan-arredondom/colonist-tracker/README.md

 - Keep track of anything that has been bought

 ## TODO:
-- [ ] Possible bug when receiving more than one resource of the same type (need to check)
-- [ ] Fix Bug Where a player disconnects and the Bot acts as that player
+- [x] Fix Bug Where a player disconnects and the Bot acts as that player
-- [ ] Fix Bug where "you" steal a card
+- [x] Fix Bug where "you" steal a card
-- [ ] Fix Bug where Bot selects cards
+- [x] Fix Bug where Bot selects cards
 - [x] Keep track of trades
     - [x] Track trades between players
     - [x] Track trades with the bank